AI & Writing Resources

 Contact me for collaboration requests or other professional opportunities.

-E-mail: endux at iastate dot edu
+E-mail: duxspele at erau dot edu